dask/dask/docs/source/debugging.rst

    {'worker-one:59858': {'inc-123', 'add-443'},
     'worker-two:48248': {'inc-456'}}

-You can also do this for the workers *if* you run them without nanny processes
+You can also do this for the workers *if* you run them without nanny processes.

 .. code-block:: python